Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And so cash businesses in general, they have this problem.

-They don't have it in a uh safe, ordered, homogenous society, but they obviously have it in a society that's being infiltrated by foreign criminal enterprises.
+They don't have it in a safe, ordered, homogenous society, but they obviously have it in a society that's being infiltrated by foreign criminal enterprises.

-Like you don't know what you're talking about.
+Like, you don't know what you're talking about.

-You're just trying to minimize an issue that you possibly do understand, and if you don't understand it, your intervention is destructive.
+You're just trying to minimize an issue that you possibly do understand.

-Um and if you do, you're just malicious.
+And if you do, you're just malicious.

-So here's another one.
+So here's another one: Ilhan Omar.

-Um Ilhan Omar, this is from a little while ago, but not too long ago, really.
+This is from a little while ago, but not too long ago, really.

-Um it's not.
+Oh, no, it's not.

-It's um in response, yeah.
+It's in response.

-Two days ago.
+Yeah, two days ago.

-This is vile and beyond cruel, abolish ice.
+This is violent beyond cruel abolish ICE.

-Um even if that was true, I think that's a perfectly good negotiation tactic.
+Even if that was true, I think that's a perfectly good negotiation tactic.

-Um actually they retracted the story and it wasn't true.
+And actually, they retracted the story and it wasn't true.

 So what's going on here as well is that the Democrats are sharing misinformation.